infopulse/KDC/Readme.md

 Pull requests are welcome.
 For major changes, please open an issue first to discuss what you would like to change.

 ## Release Notes
+- 1.7.7 - fixed wrong selection of namespace by cluster
 - 1.7.6 - fixed GitHub actions pipeline.
 Fixed version issue
 - 1.7.0 - fixed version issue.
 Added the ability to set the namespace by cluster.
 Improved env selection argument